-But the evil old finger-munching lawnmower was very old, and over the course of the Spring it coughed and spluttered its dying breaths.
-I didn’t try ver hard to resurrect it.
+But the evil old finger-munching lawnmower was very old, and over the course of the spring it coughed and spluttered its dying breaths.
+I didn’t try very hard to resurrect it.

-So when Homebase sent us the new Qualcast Key Start Self Propelled Petrol Rotary Lawn Mower, we may have cheered (except Blue.
-She was frankly a bit miffed).
+So when Homebase sent us a Qualcast Key Start Self Propelled Petrol Rotary Lawn Mower, we may have cheered (except Blue.
+She was a bit miffed).

 It’s big, bold, easy and just… good.

 It does exactly what it needs to do, in a brisk efficient, no-nonsense manner.

 Firstly, the whole key start thing.
 I didn’t get it.

 But look – it really is.
 It starts just like a car.
 No more yanking on the cord-pull, no more choking the engine.
 Just turn… and go.
 Brilliance.

 Want to raise up the wheels for a longer cut?
 Drop them to get that bowling-green finish (with four kids and a dog, that one’s just in my dreams…)?
 No problem.
 There’s a great big easy-to-move handle and a simple five-notch system to always get the cut height you want.

 It’s a big mower – worried about the weight?
 Don’t be.
 This baby pushes itself.
 Seriously – the 161cc motor is so good that Mr LittleStuff assures me it’s more a case of holding it back than pushing it on – you need a tight grip to keep control on the bends.
 You can see it in action if you click here – we GoPro-ed it.
 Oh yes we did.

 And the cut itself?
 Well, you can see for yourself above.
 That’s a pretty good level cut in my book – this is the spot Blue’s lying in at the top of the page.